gabrielemaraglino/gabrielemaraglino/README.md

 ## About me
-I am currently studying Computer Science and Engineering at Politecnico di Milano.
+I am currently studying Computer Science and Engineering at Politecnico di Milano.<br/>
 I graduated cum Laude from Tullio Levi Civita Scientific High School in Rome, Italy, and with Honors and Distinction from Medicine Hat High School, during my exchange program in Medicine Hat, Canada.

 ## Contacts